lishiyo/ficworld/memory-bank/tasks.md

         - [ ] Clear `log_for_narrator`.
     - [ ] Output the final story to `outputs/<preset_name>/story.md`.
     - [ ] (Optional) Output `simulation_log.jsonl`.
+    - [ ] Develop integration tests that run a minimal end-to-end simulation for one or two turns, verifying component interactions and basic output generation (mocking LLM calls to control variability and cost).

 ---